 And I continue to use and build on my skills all the time in order to be as comfortable in my body as I can.

-I love what the Alexander Technique has to offer because it is simple and extremely practical.
+I love what the Alexander Technique has to offer because it’s simple and extremely practical.

-Often the simple things in life prove to be sources of endless learning and exploration.
+Often it’s the simple things in life that prove to be the sources of endless learning and exploration.
 That’s why I’m continually fascinated by this work more than 20 years since my first Alexander lesson.

-When I’m not helping my students learn how to be more comfortable in their bodies, you’ll find me dancing with my husband, telling jokes, writing, dreaming up next year’s Halloween costume or spending quality time out of doors.
+When I’m not helping my students learn how to be more comfortable in their bodies, I’m ballroom dancing with my husband Bruce, telling jokes, writing, dreaming up next year’s Halloween costume or spending quality time out of doors.